rylo5688/DropBucket-Client/README.md

 - Language: C++
 - Environment: Qt Creator/Qt 5.12.5

 In order to run this application, Qt Creator must be installed along with Qt 5.12.5.
+Clone the repo, and open the DropBucket-Client directory in Qt.
 Once a kit has been assigned to the project, you should be able to run it from Qt Creator.